gulzara3/WQ-RAG/docs/PAPER_ALIGNMENT.md

 | Table 7 & parameter breakdown (120/66/34/29/8) | `evaluation.table7_extreme_events`, `parameter_breakdown` |
 | Fig. 7 / Fig. 8 | `figures.fig07_explanation_quality`, `fig08_llm_comparison` |

-⚠ Table 4 gives the cross-station SDs as 0.068 / 0.012 / 0.020 (sample SD of the four station
-means, ddof = 1); Fig. 7d and §3.4 text quote 0.059 / 0.010 / 0.017 (population SD, ddof = 0).
-The code uses ddof = 1 and therefore reproduces **Table 4**.
-Change `std(ddof=1)` → `std(ddof=0)`
-in `table4_explanation_quality` to reproduce the figure's variant.

-⚠ The earlier `run_pipeline.py` ran the ablation on whichever station had the most training windows; the manuscript specifies Clackamas. `config.PRIMARY_STATION = "14211010"` now governs the ablation, the multi-LLM comparison and Figs 4, 5c, 6.

-## Figures not produced by code

-Fig. 2 (system architecture) is a drawn diagram: `docs/figures/fig02_system_architecture.png`.
-The published Fig. 1 is kept as `docs/figures/fig01_station_map_published.png`; the code version (`figures.fig01_station_map`) draws the same map (cartopy basemap if installed).

-## Verification performed

-* `pytest -q` — 14 tests pass (preprocessing semantics, threshold selection, metrics/CSI, baselines
-  with paper hyper-parameters, PatchTST/LSTM-AE construction and a 2-epoch CPU training, evaluation regexes, Cohen's d, extreme-event table, retrieval-query construction).
-* End-to-end smoke run of stages 2, 3, 8, 9 on synthetic 15-min data for all four stations (CPU,
-  3 epochs) — all 16 detectors train, Tables 1/3/7 and Figs 1, 3-6, 9, 10 are written.
-* `09_make_figures_tables.py --from-paper` regenerates Figs 3, 7, 9, 10 (and 8 with synthesised
-  paired differences) from `paper_results/`; Figs 3, 7 and 9 were checked value-by-value against
-  the manuscript figures.